migtools/mig-operator/docs/usage/Snapshot.md

  - Works independently of the backing storage type for PV being copied

-**snapshot** will generally provide the user with a faster copy, but is more restrictive so be sure to read the below to find out if **snapshot** is right for your migration plan.

 ### Prerequisites
 The CAM web console must contain the following:
 * Source cluster